LONDON EVENT PHOTOGRAPHER

 THE SOUTH EAST AND INTERNATIONALLY

-Events, Conferences, Corporate and PR
+Events, Conferences, Corporate & PR

-Hi, I’m Neil, I shoot events and conferences of all shapes and sizes, mostly in London, but also all over the UK and internationally.
+Hi, I’m Neil, I photograph events and conferences of all shapes and sizes, mostly in London, but also all over the UK and internationally.
 I shoot in a documentary style, working in the background to catch the people, the event itself and atmosphere of the occasion as it happens, though I am also often called on to shoot awards photos, group shots and individual portraits.